jfcrenshaw/rubin-lya-forecast/README.md

 To Do:

 - Troubleshoot the github action.
-- Add lya extinction to the observed catalogs
-- change processed catalogs back to observed catalogs
 - perform the redshift cuts.
 Plot metrics as a function of survey duration.
 - perform du inference.
 Check for bias. calculate the effective error as a function of survey duration.
 - remove the separate NIR section?
 Integrate that stuff in the catalog section, so that it makes sense to plot everything with LSST+Euclid and LSST+Rubin throughout?